 You may be fit, but are you HYDRO FIT?
 I suppose these hand buoys are a good way to find out.
 Then again, a hydro fit is what my mom used to say I was having when I didn’t want to leave the swimming pool, so your mileage may vary.

 Even our reclaimed wood has a cool story!
-The wood we’ll be featuring on the front of our sales desk comes from 1950s-era UW bleachers (pock-marked by old cleats) that has been varnished and looks great, we think!
+The wood featuring on the front of our sales desk comes from 1950s-era UW bleachers (pock-marked by old cleats) that has been varnished and looks great, we think!
 You’ll also notice the lower side counter for our lower/ rolling customers!

 40046-30.
 Back in my hometown this handy unit would have displayed The Pitch (KC shout-out #466).
 Here, it might have held The Stranger or Seattle Weekly.
 It’s a great, light-weight item, easily transportable, collapsible, and includes the poster display window.